franswan/the-burn-service/README.md

-### HOW
+### NOW

-exporting transactions from bscscan into burns.csv
+Exporting transactions from bscscan into burns.csv

+Converting to JSON

-read burns.csv  in _data in 11ty to build list of burns on burn service website (list page and individual burns pages)
+Reading burns.json  in _data in 11ty to build list of burns on burn service website (list page and individual burns pages)

+### SOON

+Scheduled automatic update of burn listings.
+Any tokens sent to the burn address will appear in our directory after daily cron.